 Thread Review [Comparing Embroidery Floss Brands

-I’ve gotten some requests recently to review embroidery thread other than DMC thread.
-Let’s face it, there’s a ton of different brands of thread, but here in the US the most prevalent brand is DMC.
-I personally use this brand because it’s sold in most craft stores and it has about 500 different colors, plenty for my pet portraits!
-It comes in a ton of different kinds of threads, but it is somewhat pricey.
-I picked up some of the most common embroidery threads you can find at stores like Michaels, Joann Fabrics, and Walmart and put them to the test!
+What embroidery threads are worth it, and are generic thread brands any good?
+Let’s face it, there are tons of thread brands, but here in the US, the most prevalent is DMC.
+I personally use this brand because it’s widely available at most craft stores and offers about 500 colors, plenty for my thread paintings and pet portraits!
+It comes in a ton of different kinds of threads too, but it is somewhat pricey.
+I picked up some of the most common embroidery threads from stores like Michaels, Hobby Lobby, and Walmart and put them to the test!

 This post is one of several about hand embroidery supplies.